Design for Manufacturability: 10 Rules for Cost-Effective CNC Parts

 Rule 6: Design for Standard Setups

-Every setup (repositioning the part in the machine) adds cost: handling time, re-fixturing, realignment, and first-article verification.
+Every setup—repositioning the part in the machine—adds cost through handling time, re-fixturing, realignment, and first-article verification of the new orientation.

-5-axis machining can access multiple faces in one setup but costs 3-5x more per hour than 3-axis.
-Design for 3-axis unless geometry demands otherwise.
+Five-axis machining can access multiple faces in one setup, but it costs 3-5x more per hour than 3-axis work.
+Design for 3-axis unless geometry genuinely demands otherwise.
+The best case is all features machined from the top with the part fixtured on the bottom.
+The expensive case is features on all six faces requiring multiple setups or 5-axis capability.

 Rule 7: Add Chamfers, Not Fillets (External)

-External fillets require ball end mills and 3D tool paths.
+External fillets require ball end mills and 3D tool paths with slow, careful contouring.
 External chamfers use standard tools and simple 2D paths.

-Unless the design specifically requires a rounded edge, specify chamfers for deburring.
-Standard 45° chamfers at 0.015-0.030” are quick and effective.
+For deburring external edges, specify chamfers unless the design specifically requires a rounded edge.
+Standard 45-degree chamfers at 0.015-0.030” are quick to machine and effective at removing sharp edges.

 Rule 8: Keep Thread Depths Reasonable

-Deep threads risk tap breakage, the most dreaded shop floor failure.
+Deep threads risk tap breakage—the most dreaded shop floor failure because broken taps are extremely difficult to remove.

 Rule 9: Provide Adequate Tool Access

 Machinists can only cut what tools can reach.
-Features in restricted areas require special tooling or are simply impossible.
+Features in restricted areas require special tooling or may simply be impossible to manufacture.

 Rule 10: Consider Material Machinability

-Material choice affects machining time by 2-4x.
-Design with material in mind.
+Material choice affects machining time by 2-4x for the same geometry.
+Design with material machinability in mind.

-Practical impact: The same part in 316 stainless might cost 2x what it costs in 6061 aluminum—partly material, mostly machining time.
+The practical impact is significant.
+The same part in 316 stainless might cost 2x what it costs in 6061 aluminum—partly due to material cost, but mostly due to dramatically longer machining time.

 Quick DFM Checklist